Published:

 LIV Golf vs PGA Tour

-In his interview with Fox, Norman said it “blows my mind,” that those sponsors were willing to pull the plug on professional athletes joining the tour solely for its Saudi ties.
+In his interview with Fox, Norman said it “blows my mind” that those sponsors were willing to pull the plug on professional athletes joining the tour solely for its Saudi ties.
 Instead, the LIV Golf CEO pointed the finger of blame back at golf’s governing body.

 “The PGA tour, I think, has about 27 sponsors who do 40-plus billion dollars worth of annual business on an annual basis in Saudi Arabia,” he said.
-“Why doesn’t the PGA tour call the CEOs of (these businesses) saying that we can’t do business with you because you are doing business with Saudi Arabia?
+“Why doesn’t the PGA tour call the CEOs of (these businesses), saying that we can’t do business with you because you are doing business with Saudi Arabia?
 Why are they picking on the professional golfers?
 The male professional golfers.
 “It is a monopoly.
-They just want to shut us down whatever way they can, so they will use whatever leverage point they can.”
+They just want to shut us down in whatever way they can, so they will use whatever leverage point they can.”

 “I really don’t care.
-I just love the game so much and I want to grow the game of golf and we at LIV see that opportunity not just for the men but for the women,” Norman said.
-“We at LIV see it for NCAA and younger generations.
+I just love the game so much, and I want to grow the game of golf, and we at LIV see that opportunity not just for the men but for the women,” Norman said.
+“We at LIV see it for the NCAA and younger generations.
 We at LIV see it as a pathway to opportunities for the kids to experience a new out there.
 LIV is the future of golf…because you don’t see what we see in the future.
 CSR programs, education programs, all the stuff that’s out there that we want to get involved with for golf and growing the game of golf.”

 Tiger Woods LIV Golf Offer

 Importantly, while LIV Golf has picked up some major names in the sport, perennial fan favourite Tiger Woods has repeatedly turned down the offer.
 Norman previously told The Washington Post that Woods had shot down a deal he described as “mind-blowingly enormous”, said to be in the high nine figures.
-In response, Woods confirmed the he allegiances lie with the PGA Tour, which has been his proverbial home for several decades.
+In response, Woods confirmed that his allegiances lie with the PGA Tour, which has been his proverbial home for several decades.

 “I disagree with it.
 I think that what they’ve done is they’ve turned their back on what has allowed them to get to this position,” Woods told ESPN regarding the Championship.
 “I know what the PGA Tour stands for and what we have done and what the tour has given us, the ability to chase after our careers and to earn what we get and the trophies we have been able to play for and the history that has been a part of this game.”